iay/shibboleth-build-docker/README.md

 this version is no longer used in Shibboleth builds.

-These are multi-architecture images supporting both both `linux/amd64` and `linux/arm64` hosts;the latter is used on Apple Silicon based Macs.
+These are multi-architecture images supporting both both `linux/amd64` and `linux/arm64` hosts; the latter is used on Apple Silicon based Macs.

 To use these images, you make use of the various `runx` scripts included in this